architect-xyz/architect-py/README.md

 The sync clients and async clients usage is identical, except one removes the `await` before the call.
 The only exception to this is that the sync client does not support any subscriptions, because they are inherently asynchronous.

-This repo heavily uses type hinting, so using a type checker such as Pylance or mypy is suggestible to reduce potential for error.l
+This repo heavily uses type hinting, so using a type checker such as Pylance or mypy is suggestible to reduce potential for error.

 ## Example usage